jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Chart Visualization**: The temperature chart now visually distinguishes between day and night hours.
 - **CI/CD Setup**: GitHub Actions workflow for running tests has been created and configured.
 - **Test Dependency Fix**: `ts-node` has been added and installed to resolve CI test failures.
+- **Hourly Variable Integration**: The REST API for Open-Meteo now includes Relative Humidity, Apparent Temperature, Precipitation Probability, and Weather Code.
+These data points are displayed on the tooltip with improved aesthetics, including icons and bolded key-value pairs.
+The `getWeatherDescription` helper function has been refactored to use consistent function definitions.

 ## 2. What's Left to Build